mrsimoes/hlnsync/README.md

 ## Overview

-_lnsync_ provides unidirectional, recursive sync-by-rename of locally mounted directories, with support for hard links, without copying or deleting file data.
-To compare files, files hashes are calculated and stored in a local database.
+_lnsync_ provides unidirectional sync-by-rename of locally mounted directories, with support for hard links, without copying or deleting file data.
+To compare files, files hashes are computed and stored in a local database.
 Using these file hashes, _lnsync_ also provides other functions, such as finding duplicate files.

 This tool allows arbitrary file renaming and moving in the source file tree to be quickly replicated in the target without copying any file data.
 It may used as a preprocessing step for other sync tools, such as _rsync_.